Edythe Kirchmaier, January 22, 1908-October 24, 2015

 Historically, social work has always attracted more women than men to the profession, but in the 30s this emerging profession allowed women to join the workforce as equals.
 "It was exciting for women back then – to be able to work with and alongside the men," she says.

 She eventually took a job in the welfare department of Cook County and in a state welfare office, where she became a supervisor.
 It was there she met her soon to be husband, Joe Kirchmaier, who came to work at the state in 1938.
 Mr. Kirchmaier was a 1937 graduate of SSA and was "two years younger than me," she says with a giggle.
 "That was something back then."
-They soon married and would go on to have two children.
+They soon married and would have two children.

 Mr. Kirchmaier completed his undergraduate courses at the University of Rochester and spent the summers at a music camp in Santa Barbara, CA. A few years into their marriage, Joe suggested that they move to Santa Barbara, as he described it as "one of the most beautiful places in the world."